About MEGHAN MARSH KING

 Hi, I'm glad you found me.
 I'm a writer and brand strategist compelled by a constant desire to tell stories.
 An early fondness for reading found me tucked into corners, dissolving into the pages that turned before me.
 While studying literature I fell in love with the Modernists and the ability of words to devise and destroy.
-Writing taught me to shape character, preserve imagination and advocate for the disruptive.
+Writing taught me to shape character, preserve imagination and advocate for the absurd.

 After college, I worked in the linen-lined trenches of luxury hospitality for over eight years and discovered a passion for designing events, evoking sentiment through experience and anticipating the emotional needs of others.
-My penchant for artistry and entertainment, coupled with my experience in consumer experience, led me to brand storytelling.
+This penchant for artistry and entertainment, coupled with my experience in consumer experience, led me to brand storytelling.
 I endeavor to tell stories in all the ways bound to my own making.
 Creation is just as much interpretation as it is discovery, and your story could very well be our next unearthing.

 Get to know me: A Modern Proustian Introspection